Effective Distributed Training¶

 Reducing Computation and Communication Overheads¶

-recommended that users maximize the utilization of their GPU.
-This is
+overhead, it’s recommended that users maximize the utilization of their GPU.
+This is typically done

 global_batch_size to the

-slots.
-This is commonly referred to as weak scaling.
+number of slots.
+This is commonly referred to as

-for every training sample, batch size does not affect how long it
+is updated for every training sample, batch size does not affect how long it takes workers to

 Determined optimizes the communication in step 3 by using an efficient form of ring all-reduce, which minimizes the amount of communication necessary for all the workers to communicate their updates.
 Determined also reduces the communication overhead by overlapping computation (step 1 & step 2) and communication (step 3) by communicating updates for deeper layers concurrently with computing updates for the shallower layers.
 The Optimizing Distributed Training topic guide covers additional optimizations available in Determined for reducing the communication overhead.